m417z/ntdoc/descriptions/token_information_class.md

 | Required privilege | None                    | None to lower; `SeTcbPrivilege` to raise

 ### Remarks
-Attempting to raise integrity level of a token that is assigned as a primary process token results in `STATUS_TOKEN_ALREADY_IN_USE`
+Attempting to raise integrity level of a token that is assigned as a primary process token results in `STATUS_TOKEN_ALREADY_IN_USE`.

 Lowering integrity automatically disables incompatible privileges and prevents them from being enabled.